 Ariel Avgar is an Associate Professor at the ILR School at Cornell University and Associate Director for Research and Student Engagement with the Scheinman Institute on Conflict Resolution.
 His research focuses on two primary areas within employment relations.
 First, he explores the role that employment relations factors play in the healthcare industry.
 As such, he examines the effects of a variety of workplace innovations, including new technology, delivery of care models, and innovative work practices, on patients, frontline employees, and organizational performance.
 Second, he studies conflict and its management in organizations with a focus on the strategic choices made by firms.
 He seeks to better understand the consequences of conflict for employees and employers.
 In addition, his research investigates the adoption and implementation of organizational level conflict management practices and systems.
 His research has been published in a number of journals including: Industrial and Labor Relations Review, Industrial Relations, British Journal of Industrial Relations, Ohio State Journal on Dispute Resolution, International Journal of Conflict Management, International Journal of Human Resource Management, Negotiation and Conflict Management Review, Advances in Industrial and Labor Relations, Health Services Research and Medical Care.
 He received the 2008 Best Dissertation Award and the 2013 John T. Dunlop Scholar Award, both from the Labor and Employment Relations Association and serves as the Editor-in-Chief for the association.
 His paper (with Eric J. Neuman) titled “Blind spots and mirages: A dyadic approach to the study of team conflict” received the 2012 Best Paper: New Directions Award from the Academy of Management Conflict Management Division.
 He received a Ph.D. in Industrial Relations from the ILR School at Cornell University and a B.A. in Sociology and an LL.B in Law from Hebrew University.
 He served as Law Clerk for the President of the Israeli National Labor Court before being admitted into the Israeli Bar.
 Prior to joining ILR, he was an associate professor (2014-2016) and assistant professor (2008-2014) at the School of Labor and Employment Relations at the University of Illinois at Urbana-Champaign.

-Offered through Cornell University’s ILR School, the Executive Master of Human Resources program is expressly designed for HR professionals aiming to ascend to executive leadership roles.
+Offered through Cornell University’s ILR School, the Executive Master of Human Resource program is expressly designed for HR professionals aiming to ascend to executive leadership roles.
 This advanced degree equips participants with a greater understanding of the crucial connections between business strategy and workforce management.
 It fosters deep expertise in organizational design, talent development, change leadership, and other fundamental aspects of HR excellence, empowering graduates to drive strategic initiatives and lead transformative change within their organizations.

-- Aligning HR Strategy with Organizational Strategy
+- HR Strategy

 - Strategic Talent Analytics